For Proletarian Self-Defense

 As it stands, the radical right exercises the greatest influence on working-class gun culture in the U.S. They also sometimes overshadow us in their capacity for street fighting.
 If another Civil War brakes out, it is likely that our forces will be quickly defeated, not just in terms of firepower and tactical strength, but more importantly, in terms of political vision, strategy, and popular support.

 Ultimately, our strength must be derived from our vision, strategy, and mass base, not our weapons.
-Working class self-defense is not just about learning how to fight and physically defend ourselves; it is also educating ourselves about revolutionary theory and history, and studying the class composition of Philadelphia and its various regions.
+Proletarian self-defense is not just about learning how to fight and physically defend ourselves; it is also educating ourselves about revolutionary theory and history, and studying the class composition of Philadelphia and its various regions.
 This is needed in order to refine our strategy and tactics, to reflect on the contradictions of contemporary working-class life, and to build a base of mass support.

 All too often, revolutionary theory is seen as the domain of college-educated elites; however, this view implicitly assumes that oppressed people are too dumb for theory, and ignores the rich theory we have continually produced over the centuries in our struggles for freedom.
 There’s a reason why the Black Panthers studied Marx and why slaves risked their lives in order to learn how to read and write: revolutionary theory is a vital weapon in the struggle for liberation.
 It can be used to grasp everyday experiences, to evaluate organizational practices, to study the realities of our time, and to develop the best strategy possible for gaining our freedom.